United States of America

 The Supreme Court is the highest judiciary body in the United States and leads the judicial branch of the federal government.
 It consists of the Chief Justice of the United States and eight Associate Justices.
 There is no term limit for justices, who serve after nomination by the President and confirmation in the Senate.
 The Court is the highest tribunal in the nation for the laws of the United States and all matters arising under the Constitution.
 It has the authority to invalidate legislation or executive actions which it deems to be unconstitutional.

 The United States has two broad party coalitions, the Democratic Party and the Republican Party.
 The Democratic Party evolved from the party of Thomas Jefferson in the late 1700s.
 The Republican Party was formed by a coalition opposed to slavery led by Abraham Lincoln in the 1850s.
 Today, both parties encompass a variety of views.

-Elected in November 2016, Donald Trump is the 45th President of the United States of America.
-His first term expires on 20 January 2021, and he will be eligible to run for a second term as President in the 2020 US Presidential Election.
-President Trump succeeded Barack Obama, who finished his second and final term as President on 20 January 2017.
+Elected in November 2020, Joseph Biden is the 46th President of the United States of America.
+His first term expires on 20 January 2025, and he will be eligible to run for a second term as President in the 2024 US Presidential Election.
+President Biden succeeded Donald Trump, who finished his term as President on 20 January 2021.

 Bilateral relations overview